I wanted to meditate.

-It worked for a while but even that too wore off over time.
+It worked for a while, It wore off over time.

 I knew it was important to take care of my mental health, now more than ever.

-This was crucial for me.
-A study showed that practicing for seven weeks increased love, joy, contentment, gratitude, pride, hope, interest, amusement, awe and reduced depressive and PTSD symptoms.
+A study proved that practicing for seven weeks increased love, joy, contentment, gratitude, pride, hope, interest, amusement, awe and reduced depressive and PTSD symptoms.

-It reported to increase empathy, compassion, connection, decreases bias towards others, essentially increasing positive emotions and decreasing negative.
+It reported increased empathy, compassion, connection, decreases bias towards others.

-I decided to commit to 20 minutes a day for six months.
+I committed to 20 minutes a day for six months.

-I’d focus on the Loving Kindness Meditation only.
+With a focus on Loving Kindness Meditation only.

-And then I didn’t get it done on July first.
+And then I didn’t do it on July first.